genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 </process>
 ```

-If you require JWT validation you will need the following jars on the `classpath` as well - `jjwt-impl-*.jar,jjwt-jackson-*.jar`
+If you require JWT validation, you need the following jars on the `classpath` as well - `jjwt-impl-*.jar,jjwt-jackson-*.jar`

 Example having the required jars for JWT validation:
 ```xml